openvalidation/openvalidation/CONTRIBUTING.md

 First, use the [github search](https://github.com/openvalidation/openvalidation/search?q=is%3Aissue&unscoped_q=is%3Aissue) to check if your issue has been reported already.
 If you find that someone already reported your problem, feel free to share additional information to help us investigate the bug more quickly.

 If you could not find a matching issue and want to open a new ticket, please try to follow the issue template and provide all the necessary information.
-However, an incomplete issue that reports a critical bug is still better than no issue at all.
+However, an incomplete ticket that reports a critical bug is still better than no ticket at all.

 ## Become a developer
 Please refer to the [developer readme](/docs/developer_readme.md) for build and test instructions, as well as our coding guidelines.